 Podgorica city center

-• Podgorica – Bar.
-About 10 electric trains run on this route daily.
-3 euros, an hour and a half and you are at sea.
-This is the most popular train route in Montenegro for both locals and tourists.
+• Podgorica – Bar: Around 10 daily trains run on this route.
+A ticket costs just €3, and in an hour and a half, you’re at the seaside.
+This is the most popular railway route in Montenegro, both for locals and tourists.

 how to get to podgorica

-The best apartments and hotels in Podgorica
+The Best Apartments and Hotels in Podgorica

 Tip: